mdrcode/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/config.png)

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.

+I am going to test how well this shit handles wordwrapping and what the edit flow is like .... hmmm.....
+I'm not sure about this.
+How hard is it to add a new file into a folder in Github?

+* blah
+* blah2
+* blah3